 Growing up, you probably never imagined you’d think of a sandwich filled with vegetables and start salivating, but that’s mostly because you didn’t know about these recipes.
-Stuffed with flavorful sauces, spreads, and a whole new world of vegetarian-friendly fillings, they’re a far cry from the sad desk salads that normally divide a work day.
-Several of them are made up of components you can meal prep the night before for speedy day-of assembly, and there are spicy wraps for the days when you need something to grab and go.
-Or, for the mornings when you have a bit more time to indulge, try one of these grilled options for fix of wonderfully melty cheese.
+Stuffed with flavorful sauces, spreads, and a whole new world of vegetarian-friendly fillings, they’re a far cry from the sad desk salads that normally divide a workday.
+Several of them are made up of components you can meal-prep the night before for speedy day-of assembly, and there are spicy wraps for the days when you need something to grab and go.
+Or for the mornings when you have a bit more time to indulge, try one of the grilled options for a fix of wonderfully melt-y cheese.
 They’re all proof that you don’t need meat for a filling lunch.

-Fun fact: Shiitake, button, and portobello mushrooms mixed with caramelized onions creates a very similar texture to the summer barbecue staple, according to Crowded Kitchen.
+Fun fact: Shiitake, button, and portobello mushrooms mixed with caramelized onions creates a very similar texture to pulled pork, according to Crowded Kitchen.
 Simply use a spoon to remove the dark inner gills, slice the mushrooms into quarters, and lightly shred them with a fork.
 Finish off the bun with spicy vegan mayo.

 Food Faith Fitness blogger Taylor Kiser’s twist on traditional peanut butter and jelly is packed with plant-based protein and offers a nod to spring with canned blackberries.
 Total time to prep and make: 10 minutes.

-Salt and Wind founder Aida Mollenkamp claims that her ideal deli sandwich has a good deal of crunch to it, and this combination of multigrain bread, sprouts, and watermelon radish does just that.
+Salt and Wind founder Aida Mollenkamp claims that her ideal deli sandwich has a good deal of crunch to it, and this combination of multigrain bread, sprouts, and watermelon radish does indeed.
 The extra 20-minute step of baking the sweet potatoes until chip-like is definitely worth the wait.

 For the days when you need a bit more protein, turn to tofu.
 Here, it’s been marinated into submission so it’s packed with flavor and a far cry from the bland soybean concoction that’s gotten such a bad rap.
 Layered in with all the traditional ingredients and spices of a banh mi, it makes for one of the best vegetarian sandwich recipes we’ve ever tasted.